thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 ####  4.2.4 Use an editor to add your credentials

   1. In Atom (or another editor) import the projects
-  2. Navigate to tempTrackerServer/adapters/ and open CloudantAdapter.xml
+  2. Navigate to ./tempTrackerServer/adapters/ and open **CloudantAdapter.xml**
   3. Enter your Cloudant credentials in the marked lines (https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample/wiki/Code-to-be-changed)
   4. Save your changes